resumeresu/resumeresu/README.md

 ### 👋  Hello

 - I'm a QA engineer with 4+ years of experience of working with complex b2b solutions in e-learning, telemedicine, and push-to-talk communications.
-- Here are mosly my educational projects.
+- Here are my educational projects.

 ### 💻  Work